 - For key statistics on student diversity see UNSW at a Glance Booklet

-- September 6, 2018: Teaching International Students (TIS): Bite size, online and on demand presented by Dr Kim Snepvangers and Associate Professor Arianne Rourke, Faculty of Art & Design
+- Connections Seminar on September 6, 2018: Teaching International Students (TIS): Bite size, online and on demand presented by Dr Kim Snepvangers and Associate Professor Arianne Rourke, Faculty of Art & Design (self-enrolment key: unswconnections)

 - Flinders University Cultural Diversity and Inclusive Practice (CDIP) Toolkit